gromacs/gromacs/docs/user-guide/mdrun-features.rst

 :ref:`gmx trjconv`).
 It is easier to do a correct "single-point" energy evaluation with this feature than a 0-step simulation.

-Neighbor searching is normally performed for every frame in the trajectory, since :ref:`gmx mdrun` can no longer assume anything about how the structures were generated.
-If :mdp:`nstlist` is zero, then only one neighbor list will be constructed.
+Neighbor searching is performed for every frame in the trajectory independently of the value in :mdp:`nstlist`, since :ref:`gmx mdrun` can no longer assume anything about how the structures were generated.
 Naturally, no update or constraint algorithms are ever used.

 Running a simulation in reproducible mode